xen0vas/vseutil/README.md

 vseutil tool performs the following

-- Scan networks and single machines and reads McAfee VSE 8.8.x windows registry values
+- Scan networks and single machines and reads as well as updates McAfee VSE 8.8.x windows registry values
-- Copy latest DAT file to target machine and executes the DAT in order to keep VSE 8.8.x antivirus updated
+- Copy latest DAT files to target machine in order to keep VSE 8.8.x antivirus updated
 - Runs on 32bit as well as 64bit Windows OS
 - Works only with VSE 8.8.x (future versions of vseutil will include every version of VSE)